-Don’t let the freezing February weather put you off – aside from its outdoor attractions, Ueno is full of top-notch indoor cultural and entertainment options too.
+Don’t let the colder weather put you off – aside from its outdoor attractions, Ueno is full of top-notch indoor cultural and entertainment options too.

 Start off with a stroll through Ueno Park, which was established as one of Japan’s first public parks in 1873 and is considered one of Tokyo’s top cherry blossom viewing spots.
 It’s home to traditional architecture in the shape of Kan’ei-ji’s five-story pagoda, the shimmering gold-lacquered Ueno Toshogu and the cascading red gates of the Hanazono Inari Jinja.
 Head to Shinobazu Pond to see the Bentendo Temple (which stands on an island in the middle of the pond) and lotus flowers before jumping into a swan gondola for a romantic paddle and a spot of cormorant viewing.

 North of the park lies Japan’s largest and oldest museum, the Tokyo National Museum, boasting 3,000 artifacts on display from a collection of over 100,000 pieces of Asian art and archeological treasures.
 Some of the museum’s buildings, such as the Hyokeikan (originally constructed in 1909), are exhibits in themselves.
 Nearby, the free International Library of Children’s Literature, National Diet Library – housed in an impressively renovated Renaissance-style building from the early 1900s – is a great place for kids to pour over international and Japanese children’s books, as well as classics located in their museum.
 Across the street is the old entrance to the now-defunct Hakubutsukan Dobutsuen Station from the 1930s that was designated historical building status in 2018 and now holds contemporary art exhibitions.